Diabetes Linked to Vitamin D Deficiency

 “The current prospective study suggests that vitamin D metabolism may play a role in Type 2 Diabetes pathogenesis independently of known risk factors.”

-This comment is significant because the relationship between vitamin D and glucose and/or insulin metabolism has been relatively unknown.
+This comment above is significant because the relationship between vitamin D and glucose and/or insulin metabolism has been relatively unknown.
 What is now becoming evident is that vitamin D is indeed linked to diabetes and glucose metabolism.

 The research was led by Dr. James Meigs, a Medical Doctor and Associate Professor of Medicine at Harvard Medical School.
 Dr. Meigs is a leading researcher in the areas of type 2 diabetes and metabolic syndrome.
 In a previous study by Dr. Meigs and associates, it was determined that those with lower vitamin D status had biomarkers consistent with insulin resistance.